History – Diploma in Arts

 Course code: 148116 The Medieval World and its Legacy 15 credits

-An introductory survey course on the history of Medieval Europe examining the development and long term influence of its political institutions, society and culture.
+An introduction to the history of Medieval Europe examining the nature and long-term influence of its culture, society and institutions of power.

 View full course details